 Harnessing the power of waterfalls

-Zambia has around 40% of all water resource within the Southern African Development Community (SADC) and hydropower accounts for 2,257MW of the country’s installed capacity; however Zambia still has untapped hydropower potential of around 6,000MW.
+Zambia has approximately 3,500MWof installed generation capacity; however, Zambia still has considerable untapped hydropower potential.
 Overreliance upon a few large hydropower plants, such as the Kariba Dam which Zambia shares with Zimbabwe, can put pressure on the integrity of dam infrastructure and increase systemic vulnerability to shocks such as drought.
 The GRZ has therefore committed to diversifying their existing hydro portfolio with smaller scale and run-of-river hydro.
 This approach will facilitate sustainable management of infrastructure and river flows while also mitigating the effects of regional variances in rainfall.
-The GRZ has also committed to upgrading existing hydro infrastructure and to pursuing alternative energy initiatives.
+The GRZ has also committed to upgrading existing hydro infrastructure and to pursuing alternative energy initiatives, including the implementation of two private solar PV plants that were commissioned in 2019.
 Collectively these commitments will help improve the resilience of Zambia’s energy system.

-The Western Power project will develop a 60MW run-of-river hydroelectric power plant at Ngonye Falls on the Zambezi River.
+The Western Power Company (WPC) project will establish a 180MW run-of-river hydroelectric power plant at Ngonye Falls on the Zambezi River in the Western Province of Zambia.
 The project will divert water from the river’s left channel into a 3km canal served by a partly-underground plant facility.
-The hydro plant will deliver at least 300GWh per year of clean, renewable energy to Zambia’s national grid; enough to meet the basic electricity needs of around 350,000 Zambian households.
-The project will connect to a new 110km 220kV transmission line to Sesheke, at the border with Namibia.
-This new line will free-up the existing 66kV line so it could distribute electricity to communities in the Western Province.
+The project is managed by founders Africa Power Projects (APP) and InfraCo Africa.
+The hydro plant will deliver 830GWh per year of clean, renewable energy to Zambia’s national grid.
+The project will connect to a new 110km 220kV transmission line that will run from or past the plant all the way to Sesheke at the border with Namibia.

-Zambia’s Western Province has yet to unlock the potential of its fast flowing Zambezi River and natural falls.
-Developing run-of-river hydro in the region will increase national installed capacity; meeting the increasing demand for power, improving the stability of the grid network and helping to stimulate socio-economic development locally.
+Zambia’s Western Province has yet to unlock the potential of its fast-flowing Zambezi River and natural falls.
+Developing a run-of-river hydro in the region will increase national installed capacity; meeting the increasing demand for power, improving the stability of the grid network and helping to stimulate socio-economic development locally.